 Why Spinning Reels Rather Than Baitcasters?

 Spinning reels are among the easiest reels to learn to cast.
 With only a few minutes of coaching, new anglers will be able to cast their lure into the water and hopefully catch fish.
 In the hands of experienced fishermen spinning reels offer great versatility, excellent accuracy and some of the best stopping power on the market.
-One of the major advantages separating spinning reels from baitcasters is that they are nearly impossible to tangle.
-So no need to spend, what seems like hours, of potential trout fishing picking away at a giant bird nest of twisted nylon.
+One of the major advantages of separating spinning reels from baitcasters is that they are nearly impossible to tangle.
+So no need to spend, what seems like hours, of potential trout fishing picking away at a giant birds nest of twisted nylon.

 Spinning reels are also much better suited at casting lightweight line and lures which are commonly used for targeting trout.